PetropoulakisPanagiotis/word-reference/README.md

 Find the definition of a given word.

 ## How It Works
-Word reference makes use of a .json file that contains definitions words.
+Word reference make use of a .json file that contains definitions words.

 ## Excecution
 ```